Columbia-Computational-X-Lab/varRCWA/README.md

 The address of the CUDA compiler nvcc may need to be changed depending on where you install it.

 ## Citation
+Any publications resulting from the use of this software should cite the following papers:

 ```
 @article{zhu2022VarRCWA,